 AskPat 559 Episode Transcript

 Pat Flynn: Hey, what's up, everybody?
 Pat Flynn here, and welcome to Episode 559 of AskPat.
-We have a great question today from Daniel.

 All right, here's today's question from Daniel.